portellam/libvirt-hooks/README.md

 - [11.
 Contact](#11-contact)

 ## 1. About
 Install scripts (hooks) of which extend and enhance the functionality of Libvirt Virtual Machines (VM).
 Hooks may run at either VM start or stop, and be VM-specific.
-Develop your own Hooks by reviewing the existing hooks as a reference guide.
-See [Features](#features) for more information.
+Develop your own!

 ## 2. Why?
 Libvirt is a tool which manages VMs (Guests) and the platforms which run those Guests (example: QEMU, KVM).
 Libvirt includes logic to watch for specific events on the Host OS (ex: Linux) to allow for script execution.